Four Functions

 Dig deeper with Sebastian →

-Jung distinguishes the rational functions (thinking and feeling, both evaluative) from the irrational perceptive functions (sensation and intuition), establishing the foundational structural division of the typology.
+Jung establishes the fundamental structural distinction between the rational functions (thinking and feeling) and the irrational perceptive functions (sensation and intuition).

 Jung, Carl Gustav, Psychological Types, 1921thesis